ripleymj/constitution/constitution.md

 non-refundable, regardless of voluntary membership termination or revocation.
 Once a person's membership has been revoked (whether paid or not), they shall not attend any future meetings.

+Organization funds from dues and fundraisers shall be stored in the club bank account.
+Funds shall be used for activites of general benefit to members, at the discretion and consensus of the officers.
+The treasurer and advisers shall have access to the club account.

 ## Article IV - Officers